damianhakert/damianhakert.github.io/source/handbook/marketing/social-marketing/index.html.md

 - Try to tweet them out ~1 hour or more before event (mention our location in the venue if applicable/useful)

 #### After the event:
-- Thanks those who attended or stopped by our booth in tweet with photo from the event
+- Thank those who attended or stopped by our booth in tweet with photo from the event

 <!-- Social Marketing Handbook - ref https://gitlab.com/gitlab-com/marketing/issues/524 -->